Travel during the COVID-19 pandemic: Europe

 The European Council agreed on 17 March 2020 to ban incoming travel other than citizens from countries in the European Union, European Economic Area, Switzerland and United Kingdom, long-term residents and people with long-term visa or residence permits, family members of EU and EEA citizens, medical personnel and people responsible for transport of goods for 30 days.
-Each country has to implement the decision on the national level.
+Each country had to implement the decision on the national level.
 Ireland choose to opt out from the decision due to the Common Travel Area.
 The agreement was to close borders for 30 days starting at noon on 17 March, though enforcement did not begin immediately as planned.
 By the end of March, all EU member states (except Ireland) and all associated Schengen states (Iceland, Liechtenstein, Norway and Switzerland) had introduced the travel restriction.
 The restriction was later repeatedly prolonged until 30 June.
-These restrictions do not only refer to travel between countries from March to June.
-In Spain, for example, mobility has been restricted and public transport has been greatly affected by the lockdowns imposed by the government and only essential travels have been allowed under the most severe restrictions.
-Some member states went even further and also prohibited EU and EEA citizens from entering, unless they are permanently living in the country or transiting to their home country, which is generally still possible.
-On 1 July 2020, global travel ban was replaced by non-global.
-The EU Council recommends a gradual lifting of the temporary restrictions on travel into the EU (including Iceland, Lichtenstein, Norway and Switzerland) from 1 July 2020.
-The European Council has adopted a Recommendation on the gradual lifting of the temporary restrictions on non-essential travel into the EU on 30 June.
+These restrictions did not only refer to travel between countries from March to June.
+In Spain, for example, mobility had been restricted and public transport had been greatly affected by the lockdowns imposed by the government and only essential travels had been allowed under severe restrictions.
+Some member states went further and also prohibited EU and EEA citizens from entering, unless they are permanently living in the country or transiting to their home country, which was generally still possible.
+On 1 July 2020, the global travel ban was replaced by non-global travel ban.
+The EU Council recommended a gradual lifting of the temporary restrictions on travel into the EU (including Iceland, Lichtenstein, Norway and Switzerland) from 1 July 2020.
+The European Council had adopted a Recommendation on the gradual lifting of the temporary restrictions on non-essential travel into the EU on 30 June.
 Travel restrictions were lifted for countries listed in the recommendation.
-The list is updated, in principle, every two weeks.
+The list was updated, in principle, every two weeks.
 Several countries (Algeria, Canada, Georgia, Jordan, Morocco, Montenegro, Serbia, Tunisia and Uruguay) have been removed from the EU designated COVID-19 safe countries list since it was introduced on 30 June 2020, and no new country was ever added to that list.
-As of 16 December 2020, the Safe Countries list includes Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand.
+As of 16 December 2020, the Safe Countries list included Australia, Japan, New Zealand, Rwanda, Singapore, South Korea and Thailand.
 Traveling citizens from China will be allowed entry based on the re-opening of its borders to European travelers.
-British nationals are no longer considered EU citizens starting 1 January 2021 and are subject to each member state's travel restriction on non-EU nationals.
-For the purpose of the recommendation should residents of Andorra, Monaco, San Marino and the Vatican also be considered as EU residents.
-The recommendation is not a legally binding instrument and the member states are responsible for implementing it.
+British nationals were no longer considered EU citizens starting 1 January 2021 and were subject to each member state's travel restriction on non-EU nationals.
+For the purpose of the recommendation residents of Andorra, Monaco, San Marino and the Vatican were also considered EU residents.
+The recommendation was not a legally binding instrument and the member states were responsible for implementing it.